What to expect at Open Days

 Access to Leeds

-Find out more about our contextual admissions scheme.
-Our Access to Leeds scheme is aimed at prospective applicants who want to study an undergraduate degree with us, but their background means they are less likely to attend university.
-It could offer you the chance to study an undergraduate degree with lower entry requirements if you meet the eligibility criteria.
+Our contextual admissions scheme is aimed at prospective applicants who want to study an undergraduate degree with us, but their background means they are less likely to attend university.
+It could provide extra support and give you the chance to study an undergraduate degree with lower entry requirements, if you meet the eligibility criteria.

 Introducing Leeds

-Begin your journey with us in the Great Hall, the place you will graduate, by joining us at our flagship talk to discover more about life in Leeds.
-Listen to a conversation with one of our students, giving you the chance to hear what it means to live and study here.
+Begin your journey with us in the Great Hall, the place where you’ll graduate, for our flagship talk and the opportunity to discover more about life at Leeds.
+Listen to our current students as they discuss what it means to live and study as part of our vibrant student community.

 Languages for All